 Street numbers will be assigned by the Building Department.
-Any applicant aggrieved by the Building Department's assignment of their street number shall have the right to appeal said assignment to the Board of Selectmen within 30 days of notification.
+Any applicant aggrieved by the Building Department's assignment of their street number shall have the right to appeal said assignment to the Select Board within 30 days of notification.

 5. Responsibility of Property Owner